 Here she and Adrian had parties, discussed the arts, and played host on their ‘Thursday evenings’ attended by Lytton Strachey and other members of the Bloomsbury Group and the flamboyant literary hostess Lady Ottoline Morrell who, for all her support for writers and artists, was often viciously mocked by them (Virginia Woolf included).

 In her memoirs Lady Ottoline describes Virginia Woolf at this time as ‘a strange, lovely, furtive creature.’

-Though Virginia enjoyed the London season, the parties and the talking, she was also irritated by it all; by Adrian’s lethargy; by the endless discussions late into the night; by the closeness of it all.
-Looking back in a letter to a friend, Ethyl Smith, in 1930, she wrote:
+Though Virginia enjoyed the London season, the parties and the talking, she was also irritated by it; by Adrian’s lethargy; by the endless discussions late into the night; by the closeness of it all.
+Looking back, in a letter to Dame Ethel Smith in 1930, she wrote:

 ‘… And much of this talking and adventuring in London alone, and sitting up to all hours with young men, and saying whatever came first, was rather petty .. at least narrow, circumscribed and leading to endless ramifications of intrigue.
 We had violent rows – oh yes, I used to rush through London in such rages, and stormed Hampstead heights at night in white or purple fury.’

 Nevertheless these were the years when she, and the Bloomsbury circle, began to find their voice, shedding the inhibitions of the past to break down the barriers of what could be said.